parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/practical-advice/finances.md

 If you are off sick for more than 7 consecutive days you will need to provide a ‘fit note’ (also called a doctor’s certificate or ‘sick’ note).
 Your GP or hospital doctor will be able to issue you a fit note.

 For more information on benefits and how to apply for them, visit <a href="https://www.gov.uk/browse/benefits" class="external-link" target="_blank" rel="noopener noreferrer">GOV.UK: Benefits</a>.
-You can also get help and advice from the charity <a href="https://www.citizensadvice.org.uk/" class="external-link" target="_blank" rel="noopener noreferrer">‘Citizens Advice’</a>.
+You can also get help and advice from the charity <a href="https://www.citizensadvice.org.uk/" class="external-link" target="_blank" rel="noopener noreferrer">Citizens Advice</a>.
 You can find links in our More Information section below.

 ---